Vyral/base-template/_drafts/what-is-a-condo-conversion-and-why-is-it-such-a-good-investment-tool.md

 {% include youtube.html %}

-Condo conversion is a great tool for real estate investors to use to build wealth.
-Here’s how the process works and why it can benefit you greatly.
+<center>Condo conversion is a great tool for real estate investors to use to build wealth.
+Here’s how the process works and why it can benefit you greatly.</center>

 Can cutting your home in half increase its value by 40%?
 Here’s an interesting concept you may not know about that can dramatically increase your return on investment as an owner, investor, or potential buyer of real estate.